pidg/leyline/README.md

 ## About

 I started coding this as a response to discovering my location was being tracked by Google Location History.
-It creates a MySQL database of your locations, and also has a viewer which shows your movements, 'hotspots', and favourite locations.
+It stores your location history in a MySQL database on your server, and also has a viewer which shows your movements, 'hotspots', and favourite locations.
+The aim is to give you full control over your location data.

 Leyline is a very long way from being finished.
 You can find me at [@tarasyoung](http://twitter.com/tarasyoung).